Low (David Bowie album): Drum sound

-Low is noted for its unusual drum sound, described by biographer David Buckley as "brutal" and "mechanistic".
-Davis played the drums, which Visconti processed using an Eventide H910 Harmonizer.
+Low is noted for its unusual drum sound, described by the biographer David Buckley as "brutal" and "mechanistic".
+Davis played drums, which Visconti processed using an Eventide H910 Harmonizer.
 The Harmonizer was the first commercially available pitch-shifting device, which could alter the pitch of a sound without changing the speed.
 When Bowie asked what it did, Visconti replied, "It fucks with the fabric of time."

 Visconti rigged the Harmonizer to Davis's snare drum and monitored the results through his headphones.
 Speaking to Buckley, Visconti said: "My brain nearly exploded when I found what I could do with drums."
 He fed the pitch-altered sound back into the device, creating "an infinite dropping of [the] pitch, ever renewing itself".